 Stress can also be caused by poor digestion, malnourishment, emotional circumstances, under recovery, lack of sleep and even overtraining.
 Learning to manage chronic stress will not only improve the way you look and feel but, dramatically lower the risk of symptoms caused by stress.

-So, what are some of the simplest ways you can manage your stress on a daily basis?
+So, what are some of the simplest ways you can eliminate stress forever on a daily basis?

 1. Get a good night’s rest